erpalma/throttled/README.md

 The tool now supports overriding the **IccMax** by configuring the maximum allowed current for CPU, cache and GPU planes.
 The tool will re-apply IccMax on resume from standby and hibernate.
 You can now either use the `ICCMAX` key in config to set global values or the `ICCMAX.AC` and `ICCMAX.BATTERY` keys to selectively set current values for the two power profiles. **NOTE:** the values specified in the config file are the actual current limit of your system, so those are not a offset from the default values as for the undervolt.
 As such, you should first find your system default values with the `--monitor` command.

 ### HWP override (EXPERIMENTAL)
 I have found that under load my CPU was not always hitting max turbo frequency, in particular when using one/two cores only.
 For instance, when running [prime95](https://www.mersenne.org/download/) (1 core, test #1) my CPU is limited to about 3500 MHz over the theoretical 4000 MHz maximum.
 The reason is the value for the HWP energy performance [hints](http://manpages.ubuntu.com/manpages/artful/man8/x86_energy_perf_policy.8.html).
 By default TLP sets this value to `balance_performance` on AC in order to reduce the power consumption/heat in idle.
 By setting this value to `performance` I was able to reach 3900 MHz in the prime95 single core test, achieving a +400 MHz boost.
 Since this value forces the CPU to full speed even during idle, a new experimental feature allows to automatically set HWP to performance under load and revert it to balanced when idle.
-This feature can be enabled (in AC mode *only*) by setting to `True` the `HWP_Mode` parameter in the lenovo_fix config file : https://github.com/erpalma/throttled/blob/master/etc/lenovo_fix.conf#L41 .
+This feature can be enabled (in AC mode *only*) by setting to `True` the `HWP_Mode` parameter in the throttled config file : https://github.com/erpalma/throttled/blob/master/etc/throttled.conf#L41 .

 I have run **[Geekbench 4](https://browser.geekbench.com/v4/cpu/8656840)** and now I can get a score of 5391/17265!
 On `balance_performance` I can reach only 4672/16129, so **15% improvement** in single core and 7% in multicore, not bad ;)